-During writes, the LVT uses the memory write addresses to update its corresponding locations with the numbers of the ports performing the writes.
-These numbers identify the block RAM banks that hold the most recently written values for those addresses.
+During writes, the LVT uses the memory write addresses to update the corresponding locations with the numbers of the ports performing the writes.
+These numbers identify the block RAM banks that hold the written values.
 During reads, the LVT uses the read addresses to fetch the bank numbers that in turn steer the outputs of those banks to the read ports.
 All addresses are of width $d = log_2(D)$.